Christina Silcox, PhD, and Danielle Shapiro, MD, MPH, Cancer Prevention and Treatment Fund

 The Bottom Line

-It is important to remember that experts now agree that most women under 50 do not need annual screening mammography.
-See our When should women start regular mammograms?
+It is important to remember that experts now agree that most women under 50 or over 75 do not need to undergo screening mammography and that the average woman only needs to undergo screening mammography every two years instead of annually.
+See our article When should women start regular mammograms?
 40?
 50?
 And how often is “regular”? for more information.

 - National Cancer Institute.
 “SEER Stat Fact Sheets: Breast Cancer.” http://seer.cancer.gov/statfacts/html/breast.html (Accessed October 12, 2015). ▲